18 April 2001

 The stage is set.
 The platform is ever ready.
 We invite you to sign on to Hong Kong's dynamic platform and partner with our entrepreneurs to capture exciting new trade prospects.
 And let TDC serve you.
 For your success is Hong Kong's success.

 - INDIA: New Criteria for Verifying Foreign Portfolio Beneficiaries Introduced

 - INDIA: Fixed-Terms Contracts Now Approved for Use in Every Business Sector

 - INDIA: Hong Kong Double Taxation Avoidance Agreement Sees Withholding Tax Cut to 10%

 - INDIA: New Wave of Incentives Target Maharashtra SEZ Investors

-- Free online search for banking service providers on hktdc.com.
+- Free online search for media service providers on hktdc.com.